EYFS

 Big Moves – Learning South Leicestershire School Sports Partnership

-Remember that the House list has been shared on Tapestry and your children can now come to school, on a Friday, in their PE kits.
+Remember that the House list has been shared on Tapestry and your children should now come to school, on a Friday, in their full PE kits.

 Please see the family area of the Get Set 4 PE website.
 We use this scheme at school, so why not see what they suggest for some fun activities at home - Get Set 4 PE - Resource Bank (getset4education.co.u